rikhuijzer/SIRUS.jl/paper/paper.md

 However, the set of fully interpretable models is often limited to linear models and decision trees.
 Linear models can perform poorly when the features are correlated or can be sensitive to the choice of hyperparameters when using regularized models, and decision trees perform poorly compared to random forests [@james2013introduction].
 Instead, random forests [@breiman2001random] often outperform linear models and decision trees, but are not fully interpretable due to the large number of trees, typically thousands, in the forests.
-At the same time, visualization techniques, such as SHAP [@lundberg2017unified], allow inspection of feature importances, but do not provide enough information to reproduce the predictions made by the model.
+At the same time, model interpretation techniques, such as SHAP [@lundberg2017unified], do not clearly explain predictions made by the models.
+Most interpretation techniques convert the complex model to a simplified representation.
+This causes the simplified representation to be different from the complex model and may therefore hide biases and issues related to safety and reliability [@barredo2020explainable].
-The SIRUS algorithm solves these issues by first restricting the split points in the random forest algorithm to a stable subset of points, and by then extracting a small and interpretable rule set [@benard2021interpretable].
+The SIRUS algorithm solves this problem by simplifying the complex model, and by then using the simplified model for predictions.
-Furthermore, these rules are distribution-free and can describe complex relations in data.
+This ensures that the same model is used for interpretation and prediction.
 However, the original SIRUS algorithm was implemented in C++ and R, which makes it hard to inspect and extend due to the combination of two languages.
 An implementation in one high-level language allows verification of the algorithm and allows researchers to investigate further algorithmic improvements.
 Furthermore, the original algorithm was covered by the GPL-3 copyleft license meaning that copies are required to be made freely available.